TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Create_an_Apollo_solution.md

 <Insight>

-<symptomId>CannotRdpFirewall, CannotRDPPassword</symptomId><br>
+<symptomId>CannotRdpFirewall, CannotRDPPassword</symptomId>

-<executionText>We are checking to see if your VM was restarted</executionText><br>
+<executionText>We are checking to see if your VM was restarted</executionText>

-<timeoutText>Proceeding to the next operation</timeoutText><br>
+<timeoutText>Proceeding to the next operation</timeoutText>

 <noResultText>No issues found.
-Your VM is running smoothly.</noResultText><br>
+Your VM is running smoothly.</noResultText>

 </Insight>

-**Note** : To run each diagnostic in parallel, create separate \&lt;Insight\&gt; tags each tag
+**Note** : To run each diagnostic in parallel, create separate <Insight> tags each tag

 2. **Run multiple diagnostics in parallel**

-If you need to run multiple diagnostics in parallel, create two separate \&lt;Insight\&gt; tags.
-For example, if you need to present insights from two different diagnostics for the customer to have a complete picture of a resource&#39;s state, you&#39;ll need diagnostics that check that resource for 2 different things simultaneously to provide insights from both diagnostics.
+If you need to run multiple diagnostics in parallel, create two separate <Insight> tags.
+For example, if you need to present insights from two different diagnostics for the customer to have a complete picture of a resource's state, you'll need diagnostics that check that resource for 2 different things simultaneously to provide insights from both diagnostics.

 **Schema example:**